nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 0 SNPs failed missingness test (GENO>1)
 0 SNPs failed frequency test (MAF<0)
 ```
 Here, GENO>1 means exclude an individual if all of its genotypes are missing.
 Obviously, this is a pretty lenient parameter.
 Similarly, MAF (minor allele frequency)<0 means exclude all minor alleles that have a frequency lower than 0.
 You may wish to change these thresholds based on your research question by explicitly specifying --mind or --geno or --maf.
-See [PLINK documentation] for details.

 The per individual and per SNP rates are then output to the files miss_stat.imiss and miss_stat.lmiss, respectively.
 If you had not specified an --out option, the root output filename would have defaulted to "plink".